The Exerpeutic 400 XL Folding Recumbent Bike is a top rated and bestselling semi-recumbent folding exercise bike that sells at an affordable price.

 Exerpeutic 400XL Folding Recumbent Bike Price

-When I checked online, the bike qualified for Prime and free shipping at Amazon.
+When I checked online, the bike qualified for free shipping at Amazon.

 This folding exercise bike is a great way to add activity into your life without spending a fortune on gym fees or an expensive exercise bike.
 You can get the exercising done while watching TV or reading a book and as it is so quiet you can get that done in the middle of night while others are sleeping.